dhruvdcoder/dhruvdcoder.github.io/_posts/2020-01-22-wandb-allennlp.md

 1. Install `wandb-allennlp`

-2. Create an entry-point script file `run.py`

-3. Create your model using AllenNLP along with a *training configuration* file.
+2. Create your model using AllenNLP along with a *training configuration* file.

-4. Create a *sweep configuration* file and generate a sweep on the wandb server.
+3. Create a *sweep configuration* file and generate a sweep on the wandb server.

-5. Set the necessary environment variables.
+4. Set the necessary environment variables.

-6. Start the search agents.
+5. Start the search agents.

 The rest of the article walks through these steps using an example model.